Greta Gerwig: 2010–2016: Independent films

-2017–present: Directorial focus
+2017–2019: Directorial focus

 In 2017, Gerwig made her solo directorial debut (after having co-directed Nights and Weekends) with the coming-of-age comedy-drama film Lady Bird, which she also wrote.
-The film's cast includes Saoirse Ronan, Laurie Metcalf, Tracy Letts, Lucas Hedges, Timothée Chalamet, Beanie Feldstein, Stephen McKinley Henderson, and Lois Smith.
+It starred Saoirse Ronan in the title role.
 Lady Bird premiered at the Telluride Film Festival and was theatrically released in November 2017.
 The film grossed over $78 million against its $10 million budget worldwide.

-Upon its release, Lady Bird received widespread critical acclaim, with reviewers particularly lauding Gerwig's screenplay and direction.
+Lady Bird received critical acclaim, with reviewers particularly lauding Gerwig's screenplay and direction.
 The film was chosen by the National Board of Review, the American Film Institute, and Time magazine as one of the top ten films of 2017.
 According to the review-aggregation website Rotten Tomatoes, it was given 196 positive reviews in a row, making it the record-holder for the most "fresh" reviews, until the first "rotten" one arrived in December 2017.
-It currently has a 99% rating on the aforementioned website.
+As of 2019, it had a 99% rating on the aforementioned website.

 At the 75th Golden Globe Awards, Lady Bird won Best Motion Picture – Musical or Comedy and Best Actress – Musical or Comedy for Saoirse Ronan, and also received nominations for Best Supporting Actress for Laurie Metcalf and Best Screenplay for Gerwig.
 At the 90th Academy Awards, it was nominated for Best Picture, Best Director and Best Original Screenplay for Gerwig, Best Actress for Ronan, and Best Supporting Actress for Metcalf.
 With the nominations announced, Gerwig became the fifth woman in Oscar history to be nominated for Best Director.
 When she found out about the nominations, Gerwig said she was "in various states of laughing and crying and yelling with joy."

 In 2018, following the success of Lady Bird, Gerwig was part of the voice cast of Wes Anderson's stop-motion animated film Isle of Dogs, which premiered at the 68th Berlin International Film Festival to critical acclaim, and was nominated for the Academy Award for Best Animated Feature.
 In June 2018, it was announced that Gerwig would direct a new film adaptation of Louisa May Alcott's novel Little Women, whose script she had been previously hired to write.
-With an ensemble cast featuring Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, Timothée Chalamet, and Meryl Streep, Little Women was released in December 2019 to widespread critical acclaim.
+With an ensemble cast led by Ronan, Little Women was released in December 2019 to widespread critical acclaim.
 At the 92nd Academy Awards, it received six nominations, including Best Picture, Best Actress for Ronan, Best Supporting Actress for Pugh, Best Adapted Screenplay for Gerwig, Best Original Score, and a win for Best Costume Design.
 The film was frequently mentioned as part of an Oscars controversy after no woman (including Gerwig) was nominated for Best Director, a snub that was publicly noted by Hillary Clinton and Saturday Night Live, amongst others.
 Gerwig's name was one of those featured on the outfit that actress Natalie Portman wore to the ceremony, which featured the surnames of snubbed female directors from that year's ceremony.